 If you want the original recipe using real meat sausage, check out our cheesy sausage balls recipe.

 Do You Have a Favorite Carving A Journey Recipe?

-In the end, we hope you enjoyed reading about my favorite 2021 Carving A Journey recipes.
-If so, let us know in the comment section below.!
+In the end, I hope you enjoyed reading about my favorite 2021 Carving A Journey recipes.
+If so, let me know in the comment section below.!

-If you would like to read more about Korean and Southern culture as well as recipes, check out further articles on our blog.
-For reference, many recipes are influenced by our blended Korean and Southern heritage.
+If you would like to read more about cooking, you can find further recipes on this blog.
+For reference, many recipes are influenced by my family’s blended Korean and Southern heritage.

 Carving A Journey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Although we may earn commissions for our endorsement, recommendation, testimonial, and/or link to any products or services from this website, these opinions are my own and I fully support these products.